 Insertion of a Broadcast TWT element

 Inclusion of the BSS Color Change Announcement element

+Modification of the MU EDCA Parameter Set element

+Modification of the Spatial Reuse Parameter Set element

 NOTE—Modification of an element means that at least one value of a field in the element is changed.
 Inclusion of an element means that the element is included in(#11473) a Beacon frame.
 The Insertion of an element means that the element was not present in the previous Beacon frame and is present in the current Beacon frame.

+(#15059)

+11ax Editor: Modify clause 27.2.6 EDCA operation using MU EDCA parameters as below

 EDCA operation using MU EDCA parameters

 An HE AP may announce MU EDCA parameters for non-AP HE STAs, by including the MU EDCA Parameter Set element in selected Beacon frame, and in all Probe Response and (Re)Association Response frames it transmits.
 If an HE AP announces both EDCA parameters and MU EDCA Parameters, the MU EDCA Parameter Set element shall be included in all Beacon frames that contain an EDCA Parameter Set element.
 An HE AP shall set the QoS Info field of an MU EDCA Parameter Set element (if present) to the same value as the QoS Info field of an EDCA Parameter Set element (if present).
 An HE AP may change the MU EDCA parameters by including the MU EDCA Parameter Set element with updated MU EDCA parameters in the Beacon frames and Probe Response frames it transmits.
 The EDCA Parameter Set Update Count subfield is incremented every time any of the AC parameters or the MU AC parameters change.